 Our goal is that every penny given to The Brickworks will be used to fund projects in South Sudan and, from 2017, to help South Sudanese refugees living in Uganda.
 We use a small amount of the tax we recover from gift aid payments to meet our small administrative costs (such as website maintenance) but the majority of the tax recovered is added to the sums that we send to South Sudan.
 You can view a copy of our most recent annual report and accounts on the Charity Commission’s website.

 The Brickworks has six trustees.
 John and Poppy Spens are the current Chairman and Secretary.
-The other four Trustees are Revd Brian Wakelin, Assistant Minister of Christchurch Winchester; Malcolm Lemon, Eileen Allen and Mike Whitehead.
-The trustees are advised by Drs Ben and Abi Sharpe, who lived and worked in South Sudan for 9 months.
+The other four Trustees are Revd Brian Wakelin, Assistant Minister of Christchurch Winchester; Malcolm Lemon, Mike Whitehead and Dr Ben Sharpe.
 All the trustees have visited South Sudan in the last five years, some of them several times.
 When travelling to South Sudan or Uganda, the trustees meet their own travel costs.

-If you’d like to see our accounts for our last financial year, you can download a copy.
-You will also find the same report on the Charity Commission website.
+If you’d like to see our accounts for our last financial year, please follow this link to the Charity Commission ‘s website: 2019 Report and Accounts